dapr/components-contrib/Readme.md

 The purpose of Components Contrib is to provide open, community driven reusable components for building distributed applications.
 These components are being used by the [Actions](https://github.com/actionscore/actions) project, but are separate and decoupled from it.

-Using components developers can interact with bindings, state stores, messaging systems, bindings and more without caring about the underlying implementation.
+Using components developers can interact with bindings, state stores, messaging systems and more without caring about the underlying implementation.

 Available component types: